pcs-security/select-latest-semver/README.md

 **Optional** If `'false'`, `latest` will be an empty string when the action encounters an array of values such that no valid result can be selected.
 Otherwise, the action will instead fail with an error.
 Defaults to **true**.

+### `coercion`

+**Optional** Indicates if the action should perform SemVer coercion on input values.
+If `true`, only SemVer strings that is fully compliant with the semantic version standard will be processed.
+Otherwise, not fully-compliant values such as `1.0` will also be accepted and interpreted as `1.0.0`.

+Defaults to **false**.

+More details on behavior can be found [on the official semver docs page](https://docs.npmjs.com/cli/v6/using-npm/semver#coercion).

 ### `strict-parsing`

 **Optional** Indicates if the action should interprete version strings strictly.
-If `true`, only SemVer strings that is fully compliant with the semantic version standard will be processed.
-Otherwise, not fully-compliant values such as `1.0` will also be accepted and interpreted as `1.0.0`.
 Defaults to **true**.

-The `strict-parsing` flag is used to control the `loose` mode on `npm/semver` parsing routines.
+The `strict-parsing` flag is used to activate `loose` mode on `npm/semver` parsing routines.
+More details on behavior can be found [on the official semver docs page](https://docs.npmjs.com/cli/v6/using-npm/semver#functions).

 ### `strict-output`